 - Virtualization improves physical security by reducing the number of hardware in an environment.
 Reduced hardware in a virtualized environment implies fewer data centers.

 - Server virtualization allows servers to return to revert to their default state in case of an intrusion.
-This enhances incident handling since the occurrence of an event can be monitored right from before the attack and during an attack.
+This enhances incident handling since an event can be monitored right from before the attack and during an attack.

 - Hypervisor software is simple and relatively small in size.
 Therefore, there is a smaller attack surface on the hypervisor itself.
 The smaller the attack surface, the smaller the potential for vulnerabilities.

 - Network and system administrations have a higher level of access control.
 This can improve the efficiency of the system by separating duties.
-For instance, someone may be assigned to control VMs within the perimeters of the network while someone else may be assigned to deal with VMs in the DMZ.
+For instance, someone may be assigned to control VMs within the network’s perimeters, while someone else may be assigned to deal with VMs in the DMZ.
 The system can be further integrated such that individual administrators specifically deal with Linux servers while others deal with the Windows servers.

 Notice that I have frequently used the terms “if set up or configured appropriately”.
 This is to emphasize the complexity of virtualization.
 Therefore, it must be appropriately secured to gain the stated benefits.